Date of Degree

 Includes bibliographical references (pages 376-381).

 Copyright 2011 Seth Ian Dillard

 Dillard, Seth Ian.
-"Image based modeling of complex boundaries." doctoral dissertation, University of Iowa, 2011.
+"Image based modeling of complex boundaries."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.